thanos-io/thanos/docs/components/query.md

 To make a node sticky you need to add a suffix `+sticky` to the end of the address.

+Sticky nodes have a yellow `UP` status in the `Stores` page if we have failed to check their data but we still consider them available.

 ### Deduplication replica labels.

 | HTTP URL/FORM parameter | Type | Default | Example |